-Types of asbestos-related diseases include:
+Asbestos-related diseases include:

 By that time, the rising awareness of asbestos as a health hazard had grown into a public concern.
 The secret was out that various industries had concealed the dangers of asbestos exposure to keep profits high.

-The Early Asbestos Cover-Up
+The Early Asbestos Industry Cover-Up

-The Beginnings of Asbestos Legislation
+The History of Asbestos Litigation & Legislation

 However, as the dangers of asbestos became more widely known, the medical community published journal articles linking it to asbestosis, lung cancer, and mesothelioma.

 Congress passed the Clean Air Act of 1970 in response to these scientific findings.
-This act classified asbestos as a toxic chemical and allowed the newly-created Environmental Protection Agency (EPA) to regulate its use.
+This act classified asbestos as a toxic chemical and allowed the newly created Environmental Protection Agency (EPA) to regulate its use.

 Asbestos Legislation: The Sumner Simpson Papers

-In 1977, the “Sumner Simpson Papers” came to play an important role in asbestos legislation history.
+In 1977, the Sumner Simpson Papers came to play an important role in asbestos legislation history.
 The papers emerged during the discovery process in an asbestosis lawsuit.

 The judge in the case ruled that there had been a “conscious effort” to conceal information to avoid lawsuits.
 This decision opened the floodgates for numerous asbestos claims shortly thereafter.